FoilDiff: A Hybrid Transformer Backbone for Diffusion-based Modelling of 2D Airfoil Flow Fields: Introduction

 Recent studies have demonstrated the effectiveness of denoising diffusion models over standalone CNNs and U-Nets in capturing complex fluid dynamics \cite{gefan2023denoisingdiffusionmodelfluid, SHU2023111972, hu2024generativepredictionflowfield,Liu2023}.
 Currently, diffusion models applied to the task of airfoil flow field prediction rely on attention augmented U-Nets or standard diffusion transformers as the model backbones \cite{Liu2023,xiang2024aeroditdiffusiontransformersreynoldsaveraged}.
 Each approach comes with certain strengths and limitations.
 U-Nets are effective at capturing local dependencies and features but struggle with long-range dependencies \cite{rombach2022highresolutionimagesynthesislatent}.
 Attention-augmented U-Nets omit the feed-forward sublayers that are fundamental to standard Transformer blocks, rather using the attention gates to compute attention coefficients by comparing encoder feature maps with gating signals from the decoder \cite{Oktay2018AttentionUNet}.
-As a result, while they are capable of identifying where long-range interactions should occur, they often lack depth necessary to encode these dependencies into globally coherent representations of fluid dynamics.
-In contrast, transformer-based diffusion models, such as Diffusion Transformers (DiT) \cite{peebles2023scalablediffusionmodelstransformers}, have demonstrated improved generalization capabilities, relying on the global modelling ability of Vision Transformers (ViTs) \cite{dosovitskiy2021image}, to yield high fidelity predictions.
-DiTs introduce separated encoders and decoders which are often separately trained to encode inputs to latent space, which stand to benefit from U-Net-style connections at each resolution layer \cite{VAEskips}.
+As a result, while they are capable of identifying where long-range interactions should occur, they often lack the depth necessary to encode these dependencies into globally coherent representations of fluid dynamics.
+This is the architecture applied by the state-of-the-art model Aifnet \cite{Liu2023}.
+This model demonstrated superior accuracy over standalone UNets in modelling the epistemic uncertainty present in CFD simulations of highly turbulent flows.
+Despite its strong predictive accuracy, the model’s reliance on millions of training iterations highlights inefficiencies in its learning process, and its generalisation capability remains suboptimal.
+In contrast, transformer-based diffusion models, such as Diffusion Transformers (DiT) \cite{peebles2023scalablediffusionmodelstransformers}, have demonstrated improved generalisation capabilities over UNet-based diffusion models, relying on the global modelling ability of Vision Transformers (ViTs) \cite{dosovitskiy2021image}, to yield high-fidelity predictions.
+DiTs for airfoil flow field prediction such as AeroDiT \cite{xiang2024aeroditdiffusiontransformersreynoldsaveraged} introduce separated encoders and decoders to encode inputs into latent space, this approach involves the training of three models, two VAEs and one transformer all trained separately with the trained VAEs used in the transformer training.
+This multi-stage training process introduces additional computational overhead and tuning complexity.
+Additionally, the separated encoders and decoders stand to benefit from U-Net-style connections at each resolution layer, to provide additional control and fine tuning over the encoding and decoding to and from the latent space \cite{VAEskips}.